 It is important to get the accurate measurements of your kitchen so you and your designer can plan the space efficiently.
 Book a design consultation and conduct site visit before you order your modular kitchen unit in the store or online.
 Your kitchen system will arrive in a few days.
 You and your team can build afterwards.

-☑ The products still look standardised, but being able to do subtle changes results to an endless combination of finishes, surfaces, handles, and more.
+☑️ The products still look standardised, but being able to do subtle changes results in an endless combination of finishes, surfaces, handles, and more.

 Some suppliers of semi-custom kitchens include installation with their services.
 If your provider doesn’t, you need to hire other tradies for the installation.
 Extra service adds to the cost.